threadi/nested-ordered-lists-block-editor/readme.txt

 * Fix for: Nested list style should override parent's (thanks @vHeemstra)

 = 1.0.2 =
+* Optimized handling to enable the ordered styles
 * Compatibility set for WordPress 6.3
 * Compatible with WordPress Coding Standards
 * Updated dependencies